github-vadi/Sample/README.md

 # Sample - Vadi
-Deleted all the lines - only this line
+Deleted all the lines - only this line.